-2) To perform effective Crew Resource Management (CRM) techniques and procedural training in simulators designed specifically for Project PoSSUM and administered at the Embry-Riddle.
+2) To perform effective Crew Resource Management (CRM) techniques and procedural training in simulators designed specifically for Project PoSSUM and administered at the Embry-Riddle Aeronautical University.

 1) Comprehensive training in mission-qualified spacesuits where you will learn to don and doff a spacesuit, pressurize a spacesuit, perform safety checks, and conduct basic operations using a spacesuit.

 2) Crew Resource Management training in PoSSUM mission simulation simulating actual noctilucent cloud research missions.
 Trainees will learn how to operate PoSSUM instrumentation in a real-time analog environment.

 1) To perform optimally in a high-G environment, mitigating G-induced blackouts through the use of anti-G equipment and AGSM breathing techniques in an Extra 300L Aerobatic aircraft.

-1) High-G and microgravity Space Physiology flight with Patty Wagstaff using a Super Decathlon aerobatic aircraft, student using instrumentation while learning how to use mechanical countermeasures and breathing techniques to mitigate high-G ascent and re-entry environments using an Extra 300L aircraft.
+1) High-G and microgravity Space Physiology flight with use of mechanical countermeasures and breathing techniques to mitigate high-G ascent and re-entry environments using an Extra 300L aircraft.
 Indoctrination to high-G and changing-G environments analogous to suborbital spaceflight.
 Exposure to Gx, Gy, and Gz accelerations.